DlugoleckiPawel/Orders/README.md

-# CarsCollectionsApp
+# Orders
-A console application that allows you to conveniently search for a car collection according to the selected criterion and view statistics
+Rest api made using SpringBoot, which allows you to manage orders.
+The project uses the JSON Web Token authorization mechanis

 # Technologies